 Curriculum music is varied and exciting, with a wide range of musical genres studied to include a range of World, Popular and Classical music and an emphasis is placed upon performing and composing, as well as musical appreciation.
 Children’s performances are enjoyed and celebrated on a weekly basis in whole school assemblies and at more formal performances.

 All genres are catered for at Gayhurst and the children perform to a range of audiences.
-The music room, in addition to being a teaching room is used regularly for smaller concerts and recitals, while larger ensemble concerts take place in the Gibbs Hall.
+The music room, in addition to being a teaching room is used regularly for smaller concerts and recitals, while larger ensemble concerts take place in the Gibbs Hall and at St James’ Church.
 So, whether we have keen clarinetists, passionate pianists, or dedicated drummers we ensure that they are all catered for.

 Class music is a timetabled subject taught by specialists from the very start of a child’s time at Gayhurst.
 For the very talented individual there is the opportunity to work towards a scholarship either for a Secondary Independent school or for the county of Buckinghamshire.